- What is cancer?

 - All women aged 40 to 49 years who have no breast symptoms also have free access to the BreastScreen Australia program should they choose to a have a screening mammogram.

-- Women aged over 70 years who have no breast symptoms also have free access to the BreastScreen Australia program.
+- Women aged 75 and over who have no breast symptoms also have free access to the BreastScreen Australia program.
 They should discuss whether to have a mammogram with their doctor.

 Where can I have a screening mammogram?